rails/spring/README.md

 ## Compatibility

 * Ruby versions: MRI 1.9.3, MRI 2.0, MRI 2.1, MRI 2.2
-* Rails versions: 4.0+ (in Rails 4.1 and up Spring is included by default)
+* Rails versions: 4.2 (Spring is installed by default when you do `rails new` to generate your application)

 Spring makes extensive use of `Process.fork`, so won't be able to provide a speed up on platforms which don't support forking (Windows, JRuby).